top of page

 Solar New Year's Day

-The January 1st of the solar calendar is also a national holiday!
-In other words, Koreans celebrate New Year's Day twice a year!
 Solar New Year's Day is just a one-day holiday, unlike the traditional, three-day Lunar New Year.
 People may eat 떡국 on this day as well.
 However, since it is a short holiday, people usually don't do big gatherings or hold ancestral rituals.

 People usually wake up early to see the sunrise this day.
 People usually go to the East Sea or to the mountains to see the sunrise.
 People wish and make their resolutions by watching this first sunrise of the year.

-Korean Holiday: 설날
+Wrap-up: Korean Holiday 설날

 In this post, I talked about the two types of calendars and one of the most important Korean national holidays, 설날.
 Isn't it interesting that Koreans celebrate New Year's Day twice?
-What about your country?
-Does your country celebrate a special New Year's Day like Korea?
-If so, please share it with other readers in the comment box!

-3 views0 comments
+36 views0 comments

 bottom of page